SteveJustin1963/tec-Radar-Astronomy-of-Solar-System-Plasmas/README.md

 ## **Conclusion**
 The **mathematics in the PDF** aligns well with our **DIY TEC-1 + VLF solar wind detection** project.
 The **Doppler shift, path delay, and signal bending** formulas can be used to **interpret real-time VLF data** logged by your Z80 system.
-We could **derive simpler versions of these equations** for direct implementation in Z80 assembly.
+We need the MPU AM9511 or we could **derive simpler versions of these equations** for direct implementation in Z80 assembly.